Stress Leave NSW: Your Complete Guide to Paid Time Off and Workers Compensation.

 In our experience with workers compensation claims, we find that insurers often deny psychological injury claims on the basis that the psychological injury occurred as a result of reasonable actions by management.
 However, a specialist workers compensation lawyer can look into the circumstances of your injury more deeply, often finding that management’s actions were in fact unreasonable, and liability is then accepted by the insurer.

-How do you prove work-related stress?
+How do I prove work-related stress?

-According to Beyond Blue, potential stress triggers include family or relationship breakdowns, financial problems, health concerns, caring for a new-born baby and traumatic events.* So with so many potential causes, how do you prove you have work-related stress?
+According to Beyond Blue, potential stress triggers include family or relationship breakdowns, financial problems, health concerns, caring for a newborn baby, and traumatic events.* So with so many potential causes, how do you prove you have work-related stress?

-To make a workers compensation claim you need to prove:
+To make a workers compensation claim, you need to prove:

 - The psychological injury occurred during the course of your employment, or

-This can be hard to prove, but a specialist workers compensation lawyer can build the evidence to support your claim.
+A specialist workers compensation lawyer can build the evidence to support your claim.
 Building the evidence may include:

 - Meeting with you and your family to gain a detailed understanding of your situation